Poisoning in cats – prevention, recognition, and treatment

 • Blue tongue (absolute emergency!)

-You know your furry friend best!
-If you feel that something is wrong because your cat is acting strangely, is lethargic, or is sleeping a lot, don't hesitate to ask a professional.
-It's better to raise a false alarm and have your vet find something harmless than to fail to act in time.
+You know your cat best.
+If you feel that something is wrong because they are noticeably withdrawn, lethargic, or sleeping a lot, don't hesitate to seek veterinary advice.
+It is better to raise a false alarm and have your veterinarian determine that it is nothing serious than to fail to act in time.

 petsXL Minka is vomiting

-The cause of poisoning is that your cat has ingested substances that are toxic or even fatal to the body.
-The substances can be eaten by the cat, sniffed and inhaled, or absorbed through the cat's skin.
-Since cats are very curious and like to move around freely, the possibility of poisoning is relatively high.
+The cause of poisoning is always the ingestion of a substance that is harmful or even fatal to the body.
+Toxic substances can be eaten, inhaled, or absorbed through the skin by your cat.
+Since cats are very curious and like to move around freely, the risk of poisoning is relatively high for them.

-Do you enjoy gardening and does your cat go outside?
+Do you enjoy gardening and does your cat go outdoors?
 Then make sure you don't use lawn fertilizer.
-This can cause serious problems for cats.
-Slug pellets can also be fatal to cats very quickly.
+It is toxic to your cat.
+Slug pellets and rat poison can also be fatal to cats very quickly.

 Take a look around your cat's territory: where can you minimize dangers?
 How can you protect your cat?